 This Elefant had a fine work prize of Tamiya’s 75th Patch Photo Contest in the summer of 2015.
-Because I made many models in this autumn and winter, I completely forgot it.
+Because I made many models this autumn and winter, I completely forgot it.
 The pictures of the making process were taken, so I update it little by little.
-There are building instructions and painting guide, they are looking detailed.
+There are building instructions and a painting guide, they are looking detailed.

 I like the caterpillars of the partial connection method most.
 Tamiya elephant tracks are sharp molded front and back and are highly realistic.
 As for the old kit, it’s not only Tamiya, the backside of the caterpillar had flat, simple and no molded on a belt caterpillar.
 This is a significant improvement.

 Assemble the chassis, the fighting compartment.
 The joining of parts is no problem at all.

 The suspension parts contain only three parts and assembling is easy.
 Now I’m building the sprocket wheels and tracker rollers, etc.

 Before doing the Zimmerit coating, assembling is like this photo is best.
 I think many glued parts make it difficult to work coating.

 There are several kinds of similar caterpillar parts, and the curve condition seems to be delicately different each.
 I wrote a number on the backside of the caterpillar before separating it because I was not confused.